(Entry to Year 7 to 12 in 2025)

 As students usually commence learning a wind instrument in Years 4 or 5, evidence of outstanding progress within the time of learning is required.

 Evidence of outstanding performances in productions, eisteddfods or regular membership of a choir.
-Singers are expected to maintain commitment to the Choral Program.
+Singers are expected to maintain a commitment to the Choral Program.

 Evidence of outstanding performance.